Proper preparation, the right tools, and slow careful strokes ensure a smooth, irritation-free shave down there with an electric razor.

 - Lack of moisturizing post-shave: Dry skin after shaving is prone to itching and inflammation.

-- No exfoliation before shaving: Dead cells trap hairs under skin leading to ingrowns.
+- No gentle exfoliation before shaving: Dead cells can contribute to clogged follicles and bumps after hair removal.

 Avoid these mistakes by taking time, using fresh equipment, and selecting gentle skincare products.